 Genetic testing for cancer risk

-If cancer runs in your family and you are worried you may get it too, you may be eligible for an NHS genetic test.
+You may be eligible for an NHS genetic test if cancer runs in your family and you are worried you may get it too.
 The test can tell you whether you have inherited a faulty gene that increases your risk of cancer.

 Testing for genes that increase the risk of cancer is called predictive genetic testing.
 A positive result means you have an increased risk of developing cancer.
 But it doesn't mean that you have cancer or will definitely develop it.